wso2/msf4j/msf4j-serverless-parent/README.md

-# WSO2 Microservices Server - Parent POM for Microservices
+# WSO2 MSF4J - Parent POM for Microservices

 This parent POM file makes life easy for developers who write microservices using WSO2 MSF4J.
 The following example from the [stockquote-msf4j-lite](../samples/stockquote-msf4j-lite) microservice example, demonstrates how to quickly write a POM for your microservice using the